Victorian tea salon serving five-course afternoon tea

 "There is no better place in NYC to cosplay as the main character in your favorite Victorian novel while eating tiny sandwiches than Lady Mendl’s.
 This elegant spot is housed in a Gramercy brownstone decorated with museum-quality vintage furniture, and afternoon tea here is an hours-long affair that practically begs you to get dressed up.
 We particularly love the scones and tea sandwiches, though we recommend choosing a pot you love rather than getting the tea pairing.
 Fun fact: On Thursday nights, this place turns into a burlesque parlor, if you want to enjoy the sumptuous space in a different light." - Carina Finn

-"Lady Mendl’s (56 Irving Pl.; tea service $65), in Gramercy Park, is named for a socialite and a pioneering interior decorator who once lived in the neighborhood.
-The resplendent salon, tucked inside an 1834 Georgian brownstone, is easy to miss, but once found this little jewel box reveals treasures.
-The five-course afternoon tea commences with a pumpkin-apple soup, with crème fraîche, pomegranate seeds, and toasted pepitas, in a Moroccan tea glass.
-The finger sandwiches range from classic (egg salad, smoked salmon, cucumber and butter) to daringly unconventional, including a crostini topped with butternut-squash purée, Boursin cheese, arugula, and balsamic glaze.
-After miniature scones and twenty-one-layer vanilla-cream crêpe cake come pistachio macarons and chocolate-dipped strawberries.
-Each course is paired with one of six black, green, or herbal teas.
-A spokesperson said that the proprietress, soon to be ninety, is 'comically wealthy and prefers to not have her name in print.'" - David Kortava
+"I discovered a resplendent salon tucked inside an 1834 Georgian brownstone in Gramercy Park where the five-course afternoon tea (tea service $65) begins with a pumpkin-apple soup with crème fraîche, pomegranate seeds, and toasted pepitas served in a Moroccan tea glass and proceeds through finger sandwiches ranging from classics (egg salad, smoked salmon, cucumber and butter) to daring crostini topped with butternut-squash purée, Boursin cheese, arugula, and balsamic glaze.
+After miniature scones and a twenty-one-layer vanilla-cream crêpe cake come pistachio macarons and chocolate-dipped strawberries, with each course paired to one of six black, green, or herbal teas; I was told the proprietress, soon to be ninety, is “comically wealthy” and prefers not to have her name in print." - David Kortava